For Premier Experiences, Experience Premier

 A carefully balanced itinerary of sightseeing, wine tasting, and culinary experiences off property have been curated for you, including a dinner at a Michelin-star restaurant in Tournus, France – a small but Michelin-mighty village in Burgundy.

 Day 5: Beaune, the charming walled town distinguished by its unique array of pre-Roman, medieval, and Renaissance architecture, where not only will you have a guided tour of the Hotel-Dieu Museum/ Hospices de Beaune — a flamboyant example of Gothic architecture and one of France’s most prestigious historic monuments, you will also have time to roam at leisure through the Saturday market or alongside Chef Bob as he recounts his days in Beaune as Chef de Cuisine at the two-star Michelin Le Vieux Moulin, sharing stories of life in Burgundy.
-Transfer to Chef Bob’s friend’s winery in Aloxe-Corton: Maison Louis Latour.
+Transfer to Chef Bob’s friend’s winery in Aloxe-Corton: Maison Louis Latour (or similar).
 Enjoy a personal tour of and select tasting at Château Corton-Grancy, built in 1749 and owned by the Latour family since 1891, followed by a gourmet lunch with Latour wine.
 Return to the villa for a Chef’s Dinner with Chef Bob Waggoner.

 Day 7: Discover the Bresse region in Louhans and Vonnas.
 Experience one of the most significant, vibrant markets in Burgundy in Louhans today with time to explore at leisure.
 Transfer to Vonnas where Michelin Chef Georges Blanc transformed the village into a gourmand square.
 Lunch is at leisure for you to choose exactly where you would like to partake in this culinary wonderland.
 Return to the chateau for a Chef’s dinner.